kajalv/advanced-cpp/cPlusPlus/notes/README.md

 Alternative to function pointers.
 Pass blocks of code around.
 But there are some things you can do with functors that you cannot do with function pointers, and vice versa.

+# Storage Class Specifiers

+auto is the default.
+Normally don't need to specify it.

+auto and trailing return types need a deep-dive!